Site icon Circuit Ideas for You

 The loudspeaker acts as a load in the oscillator circuit.

-The oscillator frequency is determined by C1, R1, R4 and the external resistance between the measuring leads.
+The oscillator frequency is calculated by C1, R1, R4 and the external resistance between the measuring leads.

 Oscillator Operation:

-The oscillator frequency can be adjusted for testing purposes.
+The oscillator frequency is adjusted for testing purposes.

 Safety Features: